dotnet/docfx/docs/designs/multiple-docsets.md

 `docfx build` and commands alike now recognize a folder in addition to `docfx.yml`.
 When build runs against a folder, it looks for all `docfx.yml` files under subdirectories.

 Each docset is built seperately as a standalone, self-contained unit.
-No states are not shared across docsets, e.g., you cannot reference contents in another docset using relative path.
+No states are shared across docsets, e.g., you cannot reference contents in another docset using relative path.

 ## Build Output